0x80/firestore-facade/README.md

 };
 ```

+Subcollections are place under `sub`.
+Currently one level of nesting is
+supported.

+The empty objects are simply placeholders to make the types available at
+runtime. @TODO explain in detail.

+## Generate Facade Factory Function

+From your project command line generate the facade by passing the location of
+the configuration file:

+`generate-fade ./src/my-document-types-config.ts`

-> @TODO describe how to generate the facade factory function code.
+This should generate a file named `facade.ts` (containing the facade factory
+function) in the same location as the config file.

+Whenever you change something about your collections or their document types,
+simply re-run this command to update the facade function.

 ## Usage

-Based on a configuration file, which maps each collection to a document type,
-the CLI generates the facade factory function code for you to include in your
+Now you can use the factory function to wrap your instance of firestore.
+Below
-project.

-The factory wraps your instance of firestore and returns a facade interface.
+is an example showing the different API methods.

+@TODO list API methods in detail.

 ```ts
 const db = createFacade(firestore);